Love After Love

 for another, who knows you by heart.

-The poem acknowledges the often painful reality that we frequently neglect our own needs in favor of seeking love and approval from others.
-The phrase “whom you ignored” is particularly poignant, highlighting the self abandonment that can occur in relationships.
-The self, the one “who knows you by heart,” has been a constant presence, even when overlooked.
-The call to “Take down the love letters from the bookshelf” is not about romantic relationships, but about retrieving the memories and experiences that have shaped our identities.
-It is about reclaiming our stories and acknowledging our past selves.
+The poem unflinchingly acknowledges the often painful reality that individuals frequently neglect their own needs and desires in favor of seeking love and approval from others.
+The phrase “whom you ignored” is particularly poignant, highlighting the self abandonment that can unfortunately occur within relationships.
+The inner self, the one “who knows you by heart,” has remained a constant, unwavering presence, even when overlooked.
+The call to “Take down the love letters from the bookshelf” is not a reference to romantic relationships, but rather a powerful metaphor for retrieving the memories, experiences, and narratives that have profoundly shaped one’s identity.
+It is an invitation to reclaim personal stories and acknowledge all past selves, both joyful and challenging.

 Lines 13-15: Feasting on Life